jwynia/the-archived-city/memory-bank/activeKnot.md

   - Connection to the First Truth revelation
   - Preparation for convergence with other tracks

-### Scenes 5E and 6E: Team Building and Collective Discovery (Ensemble Track) - Highest Priority
+### Scene 6E: Collective Discovery (Ensemble Track)
 - **Core Emotion:** Belonging/Collective Achievement
-- **Opening Value:** Initial team formation (positive)
+- **Opening Value:** Resolved internal conflicts (neutral)
-- **Inciting Incident:** Internal conflict or challenge to the team
+- **Inciting Incident:** Discovery of significant pattern evidence
-- **Progressive Complications:** Increasing difficulty in working together
+- **Progressive Complications:** External pressure or threat to the team
-- **Crisis Decision:** Whether to continue as a team or separate
+- **Crisis Decision:** How to use their collective knowledge
-- **Climax:** Collective action that demonstrates team strength
+- **Climax:** Unified action that demonstrates team strength
-- **Resolution:** Unified purpose (positive)
+- **Resolution:** Shared achievement and purpose (positive)
 - **Key Elements to Implement:**
-  - Solo failure moments that demonstrate need for others
   - Complementary skill demonstrations
-  - Trust-building challenges
   - Collective achievement moments
+  - Integration of diverse perspectives into cohesive understanding
+  - Team-based approach to ancient magic
-  - Socioeconomic factors affecting team dynamics
+  - Socioeconomic factors affecting knowledge sharing

 ### Scenes 5A and 6A: Infiltration and Discovery (Adventure Track)
 - **Core Emotion:** Excitement/Danger